Pierre Chambon: Important discoveries

+Honors and memberships

 Chambon was elected a Foreign Associate of the US National Academy of Sciences and to the French Académie des Sciences in 1985, a foreign member of the Royal Swedish Academy of Sciences in 1987.
-He was awarded the Louisa Gross Horwitz Prize. from Columbia University in 1999 and a second time in 2018.
+He was awarded the Louisa Gross Horwitz Prize from Columbia University in 1999 and a second time in 2018.
 In 2003 he was awarded the March of Dimes Prize in Developmental Biology.
 He received the Albert Lasker Award for Basic Medical Research in 2004 for his work in the field.
 In 2010, Chambon was awarded the Gairdner Foundation International Award "for the elucidation of fundamental mechanisms of transcription in animal cells and to the discovery of the nuclear receptor superfamily".
+He was a founding member of the University of Strasbourg Institute for Advanced Study (USIAS), where he held the permanent Chair of Molecular Genetics and Biology.

+Life

+Chambon was born in Mulhouse, France, in 1931.

+He co-founded Transgene S.A., one of the first biotechnology companies in France, in 1979.

+Chambon died in Strasbourg on 5 May 2026, at the age of 95.